New drivers: everything you need to know before you hit the road

 - Comprehensive insurance covers the cost of repairing or replacing your vehicle for any other reason, such as theft, fire, flood or vandalism.

 How much will your insurance cost, exactly?
 It’s a myth that the colour of your car will impact your premium, but many other factors will.
 The broker will want to know about you, how your vehicle is used, what kind of vehicle you have and how much protection you want to purchase.

 In British Columbia, Manitoba and Saskatchewan, you can buy certain types of coverage from your provincial government.
 In the other provinces and territories, car insurance is purchased exclusively from a private insurer.

 Want to save on your car insurance?
 Consider the following options to curtail costs:

 - Bundle your car insurance with your home or tenant insurance, or bundle your car insurance with your parents’ policy if you still live at home.

 - Choose a higher deductible.
 You may have to pay a higher amount out of pocket if you ever need to make a claim, but you’ll pay a lower premium.

-- Enroll in my Driving Discount, a program that rewards good driving.
+- Enroll in my Drive, a program that rewards good driving.
 You can save up to 25% on your car insurance by driving safely—that means avoiding distracted driving, rapid acceleration, hard braking, speeding and driving at risky hours.

 - Bottom line: safe driving could save you money down the road.
 Keep your insurance payments low by practising these six good habits for safer driving.